beetcb/repll/README.md

 We also support:

 - `tab completion`: not bash like, we won't endlessly prompt out the possibilities.
-Moreover, repll support adding detailed introduction by using an completion `object`
+Moreover, repll support adding detailed introduction by using a `completion object`
-- `placeholder`: can be used to give user tips on what to do
 - `stop detection`: when user stops input, we will calculate the pause time, compare it with the time you provide
+- `fake line`: sometimes, you want to process input just in one line(by hitting enter, you don't wanna create a new prompt).
+But readline won't let you do that line feed, repll implement that by using `onFakeLine`, press `<shift-enter>` to try it!
+- `livly prompt`: by passing a prompt string sequence to repll, every time you press enter, a brand new prompt prompts up!
+- `livly placeholder`: can be used to give user tips on what to do, it has `livly` feature too!

 ### Get started!